A beacon for pioneering collaborations

 To achieve this we had doubled our world-leading academic researchers over the previous six years, something that has proved central to the stimulating and enriching teaching and student experience provided at Swansea.
 But it does not stop there.

 Research and teaching capacity doubled when the science and innovation Bay Campus opened in 2015.
-And in 2018 the £31 million Computational Foundry opens there, housing more than 150 computer science researchers.
+And in 2018 the £31 million Computational Foundry opened, housing more than 150 computer science researchers.

-First Minister of Wales Carwyn Jones has described the Foundry "as a beacon for pioneering collaborations with researchers and industry, attracting further research funding and establishing Wales as a world-leading centre for computer science and innovation”.
+First Minister of Wales at the time, Carwyn Jones, described the Foundry "as a beacon for pioneering collaborations with researchers and industry, attracting further research funding and establishing Wales as a world-leading centre for computer science and innovation”.

 Swansea University was founded by industry in 1920 to deliver for industry so we have long been known for our Science and Engineering research but now we are among UK leaders for Arts and Humanities and Social Sciences.
 We lead Wales in research areas critical to economic growth and population well-being including Environmental Sciences, Medicine and Social Work.